These instructions apply to all RC4 Series 3 Harmonized Design devices with firmware versions 4.071 / 2-71-x.x or later. Applicable devices include:

 Lower frequencies are more efficient and deliver higher power handling with less heat.
 Higher frequencies avoid banding and other visual artifacts when captured with video equipment.
 615Hz provides the smoothest dimming when perceived by the human eye.

-When capturing video, do a camera test and select the lowest frequency that is free of visible artifacts.
+When capturing video, do a camera test and select the lowest frequency that is free of visible artifacts (like banding or flicker).
 Higher PWM frequencies are required for higher frame-rates.
 You can try this at home with an iPhone or other high-resolution digital video camera — capture video and experiment with different PWM frequencies.
 You can see the difference higher frequencies make.